saifullah35/AP/README.md

 # AP
 Advanced Programming practice projects, labs, and problem sets

-Worked on labs and problem sets in groups of 2-3 classmates, but a couple labs and problem sets had to be completed individually
+Worked on labs and problem sets with 2-3 classmates in groups, but a couple labs/problem sets had to be completed individually and some portions of the labs/problem sets had to be completed individually as well